 Call Center Manager

-Simplified Training and Remote Discipline
+Simplified Training and Remote Monitoring

-When new operators are hired, they train on-site for about a month.
-“They work with a seasoned operator, listen for a day or two, and then usually by the third day, the new person takes calls.
-They’ll start with one specific site and then move on as they progress with their learning.
-They work with the seasoned operator to ensure it’s going like it should,” according to the manager.
-“I had someone that started right before the operators went home, and she caught on right away.
-That was probably the fastest training I’ve ever done.”
+When new operators are hired, they typically train on-site for a month.
+“The new hires work with a seasoned operator, listen for a day or two, and then usually by the third day, they are taking calls.
+They’ll start by taking calls from one specific site and then move on to handle calls from all of our sites and more complex calls as they progress with their learning.
+They work with the veteran operator to ensure all is going well,” according to the manager.

-Keeping the Staff Connected
+Keeping Staff Connected

 One thing many operators miss about not being in the office daily is the social aspect.
-To address this and to help keep the staff connected, staff meetings are scheduled every three weeks.
-“To stay connected, we either meet at the facility or we try to go outside the facility,” the manager said.
+To help keep people connected, in-person staff meetings are scheduled every three weeks.
 The operators also plan additional staff outings outside of work and meet with each other for lunch on their days off.

 Backup Plan

-There have been several interesting circumstances.
+Suppose Internet or phone service goes out or operators cannot use stations remotely.
+In that case, the operators must report to the main hospital facility, where backup stations are available.
 The manager commented, “I have people located in two different counties.
-The last time we lost our Internet service, we discovered that everyone in one county lost their Internet, but the people in the other were okay.
-I had the backup, so I was able to call the operators in the available county and say, ‘Hop on because the people in the other county can’t get on.'”
+The last time we lost our Internet service, we discovered that everyone in one county experienced an outage, but the people in the other county were okay.
+I had the backup, so I could call the operators in the available county and ask them to hop on the phones.”

 As this Midwestern hospital continues to grow, more staff members are working from home to save space at their facility.